ViRb3/scanogram/README.md

-# imgdiag
+# scanogram

-> Parse images in a directory to diagnose whether they are corrupted
+> Scan your images for problems and sort everything by date.

 ## Introduction

 This tool is a fast and lightweight scanner for potentially corrupted images, for example after disaster recovery of a hard drive.
-It works by parsing the structure, but not reading the entire file.
+It works by parsing the file structure, and not reading the entire file.
+This tool can also sort your images based on date, using EXIF where possible and mod time as fallback.

 Currently, the following formats are supported:

 - JPEG
 - TIFF